DanWang1230/Traffic_Sign_Classifier/README.md

 ---
 ### Files in this repo

+`results`: folder, stores images for the README file

+`data`: folder, stores the train, validation, and test datasets

+`new_images`: folder, stores five new images found from web

+`LICENSE`: license file

+`checkpoint`, `lenet.data-00000-of-00001`, `lenet.index`, and `lenet.meta`: lenet model checkpoints

-`signnames.csv` useful as it contains mappings from the class id (integer) to the actual sign name
+`signnames.csv`: mappings from the class id (integer) to the actual sign name

 ---